Camilo Gonzalez Barragan

 Audrey Spuzzillo

-Audrey is an illustrator and poet from Lyndhurst, Ohio.
-Holding a BFA in Illustration from The Cleveland Institute of Art.
-Her creative expertise encompasses a blend of both digital and traditional illustration, characterized by a whimsical aesthetic.
-Audrey draws inspiration from various sources, including the Art Nouveau movement, feminism, astrology, spirituality, and nature.
+Audrey is an illustrator, author, and art instructor from Cleveland.
+She holds a BFA in illustration and creative writing from the Cleveland Institute of Art.
+Her artistic expertise encompasses digital and traditional illustration and drawing, characterized by a whimsical aesthetic.
+She gains inspiration from Art Nouveau, spirituality, and nature.

 https://audsmindillustrations.com/